 Ultraviolet rays from the sun will cause your vehicle’s paint to dull and fade.
 Obviously, it’s impossible to protect your car from UV rays while driving but finding a shady place to park will do wonders for your paint job in the long term.

 Automatic Car Washes

 Sometimes it’s just better to do things by hand.
 Regularly cleaning and waxing your car is the most important step to preserving your paint but try not to be tempted by automatic commercial car washes.
-Hand wash with cool water, a mild soap, and soft sponge or cloth.
+Hand wash with cool water, a mild soap, and a soft sponge or cloth.
 Avoid chemicals and dish or laundry soap, and make sure the water you are using is clean.
 Drying your car with a towel or chamois will keep the paint shiny and healthy.

-If you think it’s time for a touch up, or have any questions on paint maintenance, just give us a shout.
+If you think it’s time for a touch-up, or have any questions on paint maintenance, just give us a shout.